gkakkar6/card-game-suite/ARCHITECTURE.md

 **Running-trump variant, precise name:** what's being built is specifically **Be-ranga Double Sar** — play starts with no trump suit at all; the first player unable to follow suit plays any card, and that card's suit becomes trump for the rest of the deal.
 (A related but different real variant, **Hidden Rung**, has trump chosen upfront and kept secret rather than genuinely undetermined — not what's being built here, but worth knowing it exists as a distinct thing.)

 Reasoning:
-- Poker's solver (Monte Carlo hand equity vs. pot odds) is well-scoped, testable incrementally, and gets the *entire* architecture — engine, personas, evaluation harness — proven end to end in a predictable ~3 weeks.
+- Poker's solver (Monte Carlo hand equity vs. pot odds) is well-scoped and testable incrementally, and gets the *entire* architecture — engine, personas, evaluation harness — proven end to end through a predictable, low-risk sequence of steps.
 - Bridge's double-dummy solver (exact minimax over a full deal, given all four hands known) is **the single hardest module in the whole project**.
-A correct-but-slow version is realistic in 1–2 weeks; a genuinely fast one (alpha-beta pruning, transposition tables) is its own piece of work.
+A correct-but-slow version is a realistic early milestone; a genuinely fast one (alpha-beta pruning, transposition tables) is its own piece of work.
 This sits in the *middle* of bridge's build — if it stalls, there's no working game yet.
 Building it second, once the surrounding scaffolding is proven on poker, is lower risk than building it first.
 - Bridge bidding is **not** a solved-optimum problem — it's convention-based (point count, suit length rules), closer to an expert system than an optimiser.
 Different kind of work from the double-dummy solver, not a continuation of it.
 - `engine/trick_taking/` (resolution, double-dummy solver, PIMC sampling) is written once against bridge and genuinely reused, not reimplemented, for Court Piece — both are whist-family games with identical trick-resolution logic.
 Only Court Piece's declare-phase and Court/Piece scoring are new game-specific code, which is why it's a much lighter build than bridge despite being "game 3."
 - Court Piece's running-trump variant is honestly an **extension** of the fixed-trump build, not a fourth full build.
 The only new work is treating trump as `Optional[Suit]` — undetermined until either the declare-phase (fixed) or a forced first-can't-follow-suit trigger (running) sets it.

 ### Poker build plan
-- **Week 1:** cards, deck, 7-card hand evaluator (test against known rankings), betting round state machine.
+- **Phase 1:** cards, deck, 7-card hand evaluator (test against known rankings), betting round state machine.
-- **Week 2:** Monte Carlo equity engine — hero hand + board + opponent range → win/tie/loss via simulation.
+- **Phase 2:** Monte Carlo equity engine — hero hand + board + opponent range → win/tie/loss via simulation.
 Sanity-check against known references (AA vs KK ≈ 80%).
 This *is* `action_values()`.
-- **Week 3:** EV-based decisions, quantal persona layer on top, bot-vs-bot evaluation with CIs.
+- **Phase 3:** EV-based decisions, quantal persona layer on top, bot-vs-bot evaluation with CIs.
+  - **New required piece: `games/poker/hand.py`.** Orchestrates one complete hand end to end — post forced bets → deal hole cards → preflop betting → flop → betting → turn → betting → river → betting → showdown (or early stop if only one player remains).
+Nothing else in this phase can actually run without it; `action_values()` and the persona layer only matter once real hands are being played through all four streets, and the evaluation harness needs this to generate the hands it scores.
+  - **Blinds:** small/big blind (no ante), posted via `betting.py`'s existing `initial_bets` — that mechanism already supports this, `hand.py` just needs to compute the list.
+Shape it as a named structure (`"blinds"`) rather than blind-specific logic scattered around, so other structures (e.g. an ante) can be added later without rework, even though only blinds are built now.
+Default placeholders, all configurable: SB=1, BB=2, starting stack=200.
+  - **Raise cap:** `betting.py` currently has no limit on raises per round — add `max_raises: int | None` to `BettingRound`, tracked per round, `RAISE` stops appearing in `legal_actions()` once hit. `hand.py` passes max_raises=3 for preflop and river, None (uncapped) for flop and turn.
+  - **Fold/call** are direct: value = equity × (pot + to_call) − to_call, straight from `hand_equity()` and the size of the bet facing the player.
+Fold is the 0 reference point.
+  - **Bet/raise value is always computed whenever chip-legal** (per `legal_actions()`, including the new raise cap) — NOT gated by an equity threshold.
+A weak hand's bet/raise value comes out low or genuinely negative, honestly, rather than the action being hidden entirely.
+This is deliberate: it lets a persona's aggression bias choose an objectively bad-looking bet sometimes (real "bluffing" style), using the bias mechanism already designed in §3 — no new mechanism needed.
+  - **Bet/raise sizing** scales continuously with equity above a reference point — not fixed sizes, not a solved equilibrium. `strength = (equity - reference) / (1 - reference)`, only meaningful when equity > reference; `reference` is a real parameter (default 0.5 = "beats a coinflip" when opening, i.e. to_call == 0; pot-odds break-even when facing a bet) — NOT hardcoded.
+Size = `min_size + strength × (max_size - min_size)` as a pot fraction, defaults min=0.33, max=1.5, both configurable.
+Always clamp to the player's actual stack and to `betting.py`'s minimum-raise legality.
+Note: size is computed from `max(strength, 0)` even when the reported action *value* is negative — a "bluff" still needs a sensible size, even though its value honestly reflects that it's -EV if called.
+  - A true optimal size would need a model of the opponent's fold-frequency by sizing, which doesn't exist against a uniform range and would reopen the GTO-solving problem this project deliberately avoids (see `README.md` "Honest scope").
+This is a principled heuristic, not an equilibrium — document it as such.
+  - Explicitly **single-street EV**: values assume showdown happens now, not how the hand might develop across future streets.
+A real simplification, not an oversight — worth stating in the code, matching the project's honesty habit elsewhere.
+  - **No fold-equity model — a real, named limitation, not a hidden bug.** Because bet/raise value assumes the opponent always calls, this bot can only ever produce a "value bets only" style, honestly — not equilibrium-balanced bluffing (the GTO sense: bluffing at the exact frequency that makes a strong opponent indifferent between calling and folding).
+The bias-driven "bluffer" persona above is a real, describable aggressive style — it is not that.
+  - **Decision-time equity calls need different tuning from the equity engine's defaults.** `action_values()` always calls `hand_equity()` with `opponent_hole=None` (a bot never knows the opponent's cards) — meaning every decision risks landing on the expensive unknown-opponent-at-turn case (~45,540 combinations — measurably slow).
+Multiplied across every decision, every simulated hand, in a bot-vs-bot evaluation run needing thousands of hands for a trustworthy CI, that compounds into a real bottleneck.
+Fix: lower `MAX_EXACT_ENUMERATION` for decision-time calls specifically (somewhere between river's 990 and turn's 45,540, e.g. ~5,000 — keeps river exact and fast, forces turn onto Monte Carlo) and lower `iterations` (e.g. 500–1,000 vs. the equity engine's default of 10,000) — individual estimate noise is fine here since the evaluation harness's CI already aggregates over thousands of hands.
+This tuning is local to the `action_values()` call site; it doesn't touch `hand_equity()` itself, which keeps its precise defaults for tests, sanity checks, and the Phase 2 hand-review tool (§7).
+  - **Personas for the validating experiment (upgrades §4's original single-axis check):** five named configs.
+A near-optimal **baseline** (low temperature, no bias); a **bluffer** (strong positive bias toward bet/raise, chosen even when the underlying value is weak or negative); a **conservative/nit** (bias suppressing bet/raise unless the value is strong); a **calling station** (bias against folding — loose-passive, a genuinely different axis from the bluffer/conservative aggression axis, not a variant of either); and an **erratic/loose cannon** (high temperature, no bias — noisy rather than leaning).
+Validating claims: baseline beats bluffer, conservative, and calling station, each by a statistically significant margin (proving the architecture handles deviation in three different directions, not just two); baseline also beats the erratic persona specifically on temperature alone, which finally closes §4's original claim (that a low-temperature bot beats a high-temperature one) with a real result rather than only the mechanism-level check in `test_quantal.py`.
+  - **Evaluation harness stopping rule:** fixed hand count per matchup for the first version (default ~5,000 hands, a real parameter) rather than adaptive CI-width stopping — simpler to build correctly first; adaptive stopping is a reasonable later refinement, not a problem for this phase.
-- **Stretch:** real ranges instead of uniform-random opponent cards, bet-sizing as a decision axis, multiway pots.
+- **Stretch:** real ranges instead of uniform-random opponent cards, multiway pots.

 ### Bridge build plan
-- **Week 1:** trick-taking core — deal, trick resolution, follow-suit/trump legality, 4-player turn order, partnership scoring.
+- **Phase 1:** trick-taking core — deal, trick resolution, follow-suit/trump legality, 4-player turn order, partnership scoring.
 Mechanically simpler than poker's betting rounds.
-- **Week 2:** double-dummy solver.
+- **Phase 2:** double-dummy solver.
 Flagged explicitly above as the highest-risk module in the project.
-- **Week 3:** PIMC sampling layer on top of the solver; start bidding as a separate, rule-based track.
+- **Phase 3:** PIMC sampling layer on top of the solver; start bidding as a separate, rule-based track.
 - **Stretch:** convention refinements, doubling, solver speed work.

 ### Court Piece build plan
 - **Fixed trump (game 3):** declare-phase only — one player sees their first 5–6 cards and calls trump, caller role rotates each hand; Court/Piece scoring on top of trick resolution already built for bridge.
-With `engine/trick_taking/` already in place, this is closer to a 1-week build than a multi-week one.
+With `engine/trick_taking/` already in place, this is a much lighter build than the previous two.
 - **Running trump (extension):** trump starts as `None`; trick resolution skips the trump comparison until the first player who can't follow suit sets it, then the hand switches into standard trump-mode for the rest of play.
-Small, well-contained addition once fixed-trump works — not a separate multi-week build.
+Small, well-contained addition once fixed-trump works — not a separate large build.

 ---